ServiceNow/AU-Harness/README.md

 ## 📋 Overview

-LALM-Eval is a standardized, efficient and highly customizable open-source framework for evaluating audio-based language models on Audio-to-Text tasks.
-Built for researchers and developers, LALM-Eval provides a comprehensive suite of tools to benchmark and compare the performance of various audio processing models across a wide range of tasks.
+AU-Harness is a standardized, efficient and highly customizable open-source framework for evaluating audio-based language models on Audio-to-Text tasks.
+Built for researchers and developers, AU-Harness provides a comprehensive suite of tools to benchmark and compare the performance of various audio processing models across a wide range of tasks.

-## ❓ Why LALM-Eval?
+## ❓ Why AU-Harness?

 1. 🚀 **Blazing Fast**:
    - Multiple models can be evaluated simultaneously across multiple tasks, datasets and metrics using independent Engines, enabling full parallelization of the evaluation pipeline